Cagriyoruk/RedHat-ChRIS-Internship/_posts/2021-03-22-debug-pman.md

 ---
 layout: post
 author: Cagri
-title: "Starting a Status Blog"
+title: "Debugging Pman and Status Blog"
 ---

 I was asked to write a status blog for the things I've done for the internship, so I started with learning about GitHub pages and Jekyll.

 Pman which stands for process manager is one of our essential servies to run ChRIS.